timewave-computer/traverse/README.md

 # Traverse

-Chain-independent ZK storage path generator for blockchain state verification.
+Chain-independent ZK storage proof system for blockchain state verification.

 ## Overview

 Traverse generates cryptographic proofs of blockchain storage state for use in zero-knowledge circuits and cross-chain applications.
-It provides semantic understanding of storage values to eliminate ambiguity in ZK proofs.
+It provides semantic understanding of storage values to eliminate ambiguity in ZK proofs, enabling deterministic and verifiable storage path resolution across multiple blockchain ecosystems.

 ### Key Features